dogweather/non_empty_array/README.md

 This `NonEmptyArray` approach saves this unnecessary work by moving the non-emptyness into the type system, letting Ruby check and prevent misuse.
 I.e., this class is designed so that it's impossible for it to be empty.
-It has "made illegal states unrepresentable".
+It has [made illegal states unrepresentable](https://oleb.net/blog/2018/03/making-illegal-states-unrepresentable/).

 And it has accessors like `#first` and `#last` which always returns an element - they can never fail: